spheare/sgp-clone/README.md

 [![SauceLabs status][saucelabs-status]][saucelabs]

-This is the official repository of [SuperGenPass][sgp].
+This is a cloned repository of [SuperGenPass][sgp].
 It contains code for the bookmarklet and the mobile version.
 The underlying algorithm that is used by SuperGenPass to generate passwords has its own repository:
 [chriszarate/supergenpass-lib][sgp-lib].